binel01/moala-docs/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the documentation to build the MOALA DOCs website.

 ### Installation